Tutorial Profiling nsight

 Here is an example screenshot:

 In the row “memory”, you can see the transfers from and to the GPU with some details about their speed.
-In the row kernels, you see which kernels run on the GPU and also some details about their launching parameters.
-It is a good sign if you see that kernels are continuously running on the GPU and if there are basically no data transfers.
+In the row “kernels”, you see which kernels run on the GPU and also some details about their launching parameters.
+It is a good sign if you see that kernels are continuously running on the GPU with minimum data transfers.
 If either no kernel is running or there are a lot of data transfers, it is usually a sign of bad performance.
 Then you can look at the NVTX regions where no kernels are running on the GPU to find out which parts are not yet ported.
-Note that the names of the different regions correspond to the profiling regions of the internal Octopus profilling tool.
+Note that the names of the different regions correspond to the profiling regions of the internal Octopus profiling tool.

-Check out the [https://docs.nvidia.com/nsight-systems/UserGuide/index.html-report](Nsight Systems documentation) for detailed information on using the Nsight Systems GUI.
+Check out the Nsight Systems documentation for detailed information on using the Nsight Systems GUI.

 and run octopus again with Nsight systems to get a profile that you can analyze in the GUI.

 Slurm script for Raven